Web安全蓝图

 1. HTTP request header format

-2. HTTP request headers
+<Body of request>2.
+HTTP request headers

 - Host